Champagne Region Map and Travel Guide

 Reims is the capital of the region, and you'll find many opportunities to taste champagne here, as well as visit the renowned Notre-Dame Cathedral with its circular stained glass window, called a rose window, and the 1974 set of stained glass windows by Marc Chagall. (pictures).

 There are 11 champagne houses in Reims that you may visit.
 In 2003, four of them were free to visit and taste: Maxims, Mumm, Piper-Heidsieck, and Taittinger.
 We visited Maxims, which produces champagne for their restaurants in Paris (pictures).
 Maxims is right in town, a short walk from the center.

 Reims is accessible from the A4-E50 (Paris-Strasbourgh), the A34 (Ardennes - Belgium) tollway, and the A26 - E17 (Calais - Troyes - Dijon - Lyon) highways.
-There are 11 trains daily from the Paris Est Station (1 1/2 hours) and in the future will be found on a high speed TGV line.
+The TGV high-speed train links Reims to Paris in 45 mins.
 The tourist information center is near the cathedral at 2 Rue Guillaume de Machault.

 Lodging in the Champagne Region

 For lodging in Reims, see the user-rated Reims Hotels (book direct).
 I generally trust Logis de France for lodging with restaurants which offer a good value, and even more so in wine regions like Champagne, since the hotel restaurants are usually selected for food representative of the region.